Disentanglement in dephasing channel with machine learning: Entanglement quantification Model

-Optimal model performance is higher for datasets with less complexity, indicating that a machine learning model with the same structure and dataset size can better capture concurrence information for simpler datasets or state families.
+Optimal model performance is higher for datasets with less complexity, indicating that machine learning model can better capture concurrence information for simpler datasets.
 Additionally, for less complex datasets, optimal performance can be achieved with fewer features.
-For the 2- and 4-component pure states, the first four features (Bell inequality features) suffice to predict concurrence with optimal performance.
-However, nine features are necessary for general pure states and general two-qubit states to achieve optimal performance.
+For the 2- and 4-basis pure states, the first four features (Bell inequality features) suffice to predict concurrence with optimal performance.
+However, nine features are necessary for general pure states and general two-qubit mixed states to achieve optimal performance.